ecmwf/anemoi-datasets/docs/overview.rst

  Chunking
 **********

+"Chunks" are the basic unit of data storage in Zarr_.
+This means that it is the granularity at which data is read from disk.

 By default, the array is chunked along the time dimensions so the whole state of the atmosphere at a given time is loaded in one go: